 Today’s manager has a tough job.
 In addition to setting the tone for their direct reports and making sure that their team hits its goals, they must navigate an ever-changing business landscape.

 It’s no wonder that management interviews often involve tricky questions and multiple rounds.
 Employers know that a good hire in this important role will help their business succeed, while a bad hire might prove to be a disaster.

 When you’re interviewing for a position as a manager or supervisor, it's important to show the interviewer that you are an effective leader and problem solver.
 Prepare to answer questions about what makes a good manager, your own management style, solving conflicts between employees, dealing with poor employee fit/performance, and more.

 The interviewer may ask you a question like, “What makes a good supervisor or manager?”
 Your answer gives the interviewer a sneak peek into your management style.
 Draw on experiences that demonstrate your leadership skills and use an anecdote to illustrate your response.

-- In my previous role managing retail employees, I determined that if you intentionally show that you respect the staff, they will work harder for you.
+- In my previous role managing retail employees, I saw that if you show that you respect the staff, they will work harder for you.
 This instills them with a sense of ownership and a desire to produce excellent results.